 Leading up to the implementation of the GDPR on 25 May 2018, SendinBlue took many necessary steps in order to ensure users’ rights in accordance with the new laws.

 As a SendinBlue customer, the GDPR gives you new protection rights and assures better access to your personal data.

 Right to rectification: Rectify your personal information at any time from your account settings.
 You can also contact us directly to edit or rectify your information.

 Right to portability: Upon request, we will export your data so that it can be transferred to a third party or competitor.

-Right to object: Unsubscribe at any time to any specific use of your information (newsletter, automatic emails, etc.).
+Right of opposition: you can at any time unsubscribe from any specific uses we make of your information (newsletter, emails, etc.).

 How can SendinBlue help you answer requests related to your customers’ data?

 The GDPR provides new rights for your users and customers as well.
 Thanks to the measures that SendinBlue has taken to be compliant with the new regulations, you will be able to answer any requests from users who are looking to exercise their new rights regarding their personal data stored in your database.

 Right to rectification: You can rectify your contacts’ information at any time.
 You can also contact us directly to ask us to rectify or delete your data.

 Right to be forgotten: If one of your contacts wishes to exercise their right to be forgotten, you can simply delete them from your lists in SendinBlue.
 This will also erase all their personal data.
 If one of your contacts sends a valid request directly to us, we will inform you and remove their personal data from your account, as well as from any other SendinBlue accounts who have personal data on this contact, when applicable.